mtgrosser/jass-vue-sfc/README.md

 However, framework-specific component formats like the Vue SFC format could not be used this way till now.

-`Jass::Vue::SFC` enables the asset pipeline to compile `.vue` files to ES modules, allowing to build modular Vue applications in a clear and straightforward way, without the need for invasive external build tools like Webpack.
+`jass-vue-sfc` enables the asset pipeline to compile `.vue` files to ES modules, allowing to build modular Vue applications in a clear and straightforward way, without the need for invasive external build tools like Webpack.

+During development, `jass-vue-sfc` will allow you to have fast reloading without the need for hacks like "hot module replacement".
+When you change a component, just that component will be recompiled.

 ## Installation